Souravban/souravban.github.io/projects/project-17.md

 ### Feature names

-<br>1.
-These sensor signals are preprocessed by applying noise filters and then sampled in fixed-width windows(sliding windows) of 2.56 seconds each with 50% overlap. ie., each window has 128 readings.</br>
+1. These sensor signals are preprocessed by applying noise filters and then sampled in fixed-width windows(sliding windows) of 2.56 seconds each with 50% overlap. ie., each window has 128 readings.

 <br>2.
 From Each window, a feature vector was obtianed by calculating variables from the time and frequency domain.
-In our dataset, each datapoint represents a window with different readings.</br>
+In our dataset, each datapoint represents a window with different readings.

-3. The accelertion signal was saperated into Body and Gravity acceleration signals(___tBodyAcc-XYZ___ and ___tGravityAcc-XYZ___) using some low pass filter with corner frequecy of 0.3Hz.
+<br>3.
+The accelertion signal was saperated into Body and Gravity acceleration signals(___tBodyAcc-XYZ___ and ___tGravityAcc-XYZ___) using some low pass filter with corner frequecy of 0.3Hz.

-4. After that, the body linear acceleration and angular velocity were derived in time to obtian _jerk signals_ (___tBodyAccJerk-XYZ___ and ___tBodyGyroJerk-XYZ___).
+<br>4.
+After that, the body linear acceleration and angular velocity were derived in time to obtian _jerk signals_ (___tBodyAccJerk-XYZ___ and ___tBodyGyroJerk-XYZ___).

-5. The magnitude of these 3-dimensional signals were calculated using the Euclidian norm.
+<br>5.
+The magnitude of these 3-dimensional signals were calculated using the Euclidian norm.
 This magnitudes are represented as features with names like _tBodyAccMag_, _tGravityAccMag_, _tBodyAccJerkMag_, _tBodyGyroMag_ and _tBodyGyroJerkMag_.

-6. Finally, We've got frequency domain signals from some of the available signals by applying a FFT (Fast Fourier Transform).
+<br>6.
+Finally, We've got frequency domain signals from some of the available signals by applying a FFT (Fast Fourier Transform).
 These signals obtained were labeled with ___prefix 'f'___ just like original signals with ___prefix 't'___.
 These signals are labeled as ___fBodyAcc-XYZ___, ___fBodyGyroMag___ etc.,.

-7. These are the signals that we got so far.
+<br>7.
+These are the signals that we got so far.

 	+ tBodyAcc-XYZ
 	+ tGravityAcc-XYZ